The Last Book in the Universe

 The Last Book in the Universe is a 2000 post-apocalyptic science fiction novel by Rodman Philbrick.
-Set in a cyberpunk dystopia, its protagonist and narrator is a teenage boy named Spaz who suffers from epilepsy.
+Set in a cyberpunk dystopia, its protagonist and narrator is a teenage boy named Spaz who has epilepsy.

 Plot summary

 The story is set in a dystopian future city somewhere in the United States, called the Urb, which has been disturbed by an earthquake known as "The Big Shake."
 The Urb is plagued by poverty, thieves, gang warfare, and the use of mind probes.
 Mind probes are analogous to hard drugs and enable users to temporarily escape reality through images projected in the head.
 Genetically improved people, called proovs, (a play on improved) live in a city called Eden, with a beautiful society, food, and water.
 Eden is separated from the Urb by the "Forbidden Zone," a deadly and dangerous minefield.
 The Urb is split up into sections called "latches."
 Each latch is controlled by a gang.
 Spaz is a teenage boy who cannot use mind probes because of his epilepsy, causing his family to abandon him.
 Spaz runs errands for Billy Bizmo, the latch-boss (leader) of his gang, the "Bully Bangers," in a section of the Urb.
 On one of his errands, Spaz is sent to "rip-off" (steal from) Ryter, a very old man who possesses the lost arts of literacy and literature.

 Spaz soon meets Little Face, a five-year-old orphan who only says the word chox, because he didn't learn how to speak and Spaz first gave him choxbars to eat.
 Spaz also meets Lanaya, a proov, who charitably gives out "edibles" (food) to Spaz.
 Ryter understands Spaz's situation and does his best to help him, offering no resistance when Spaz attempts to steal his belongings.
 Eventually, Spaz learns that Bean, his beloved adoptive sister, is dying of leukemia.
 Ryter and Little Face accompany Spaz on a journey to find Bean.
 The trio starts by traveling through "the Pipe," a large, rusted-out water pipe that leads to other latches.
 In the next latch, the group sees everything burning and finds Lanaya being attacked by very hungry people.
 Lanaya is rescued by Spaz and Ryter, and she joins them on their journey.
 The group starts traveling towards the latch where Bean lives and eventually find her as well.
 Lanaya and Ryter decide to take Bean to Eden, along with Spaz and Little Face.
 They ride along in Lanaya's takvee to her "contributors" (parents), Jin and Bree's home, which is a castle in Eden.